itsnayabsd/website/_posts/devcloud/2022-04-29-self-host-fresh-rss.md

 	* Click on `Submit`
  * This is the end -> Complete installation.

 Now log into the FreshRSS with your username and password.

-Congragulations on setting up FreshRSS successfully.
+**Congragulations on setting up FreshRSS successfully.**

-{% include image.html url="/devcloud/digitalocean_droplet_setup.png" description="Digitalocean Ubuntu Droplet Initial Setup" %}
+{% include image.html url="/devcloud/freshrss_ready_screenshot.png" description="FreshRSS Installation Done" %}

 The following steps are optional.
 If you want to access FreshRSS with a domain or sub-domain so that you can access it with the memorable address, follow the steps mentioned below.
 ## Pointing sub-domain/domain to droplet address.